Conductivity meter, salinity, temperature sensor and depth logger, CTD

 You can read more about research studies and scientific papers here.

+The type II range can be extended to 13-63 mS/cm.
 You can calculate the most suitable conductivity range for your study with the free SalCalc conductivity calculator software.

 Conductivity is a combination of salinity and temperature.
 The DST CTD is basically a conductivity recorder from which the salinity is calculated.
 To view the graphical display of the connection between conductivity, salinity and temperature for each conductivity type, click on the type names above.